-Context config>card>mda>gnss>nmea
+config>card>mda>gnss>nmea

-Description This command configures NMEA sentence types that are sent from the GNSS receiver over the associated IP transport service when the service is configured for NMEA streaming.
+This command configures NMEA sentence types that are sent from the GNSS receiver over the associated IP transport service when the service is configured for NMEA streaming.
 The following sentence types are supported: GGA, RMC, VTG, and GNS.
-For information about the sentence types, refer to NMEA 0183, Standard For Interfacing Marine Electronic Devices.
+For information about the sentence types, see NMEA 0183, Standard For Interfacing Marine Electronic Devices.